What is climate change?

 Deforestation, wildfires, lead in water, the prevalence of plastics in the ocean, and other progressively more destructive natural disasters have been top-of-mind in recent years.
 In CLCH 3100: Global Environmental Issues, you will explore the underlying causes and potential solutions to eight such critical environmental concerns.

-Through case studies taken from around the planet—including forest fires in the Amazon, the Indonesian mud flow disaster, and the return of wolves to Yellowstone—you’ll become familiarized with current knowledge, debate, human impacts, economic consequences, policies, and potential resolutions for these issues.
+Through case studies taken from around the planet—including forest fires in the Amazon, the Indonesian mud flow disaster, changes in rainfall patterns, and the return of wolves to Yellowstone—you’ll become familiarized with current knowledge, debate, human impacts, economic consequences, policies, and potential resolutions for these issues.
 And you’ll have a chance to take a deep dive into one major environmental problem through a semester-long group project that culminates in a final paper.

 Understand the history and gradations of climate change